Early breast cancer treatment after surgery

 Discover information and resources to help you have an informative conversation with your doctor.

-PERJETA® (pertuzumab) is a prescription medicine approved for use in combination with Herceptin® (trastuzumab) and chemotherapy for:
+PERJETA® (pertuzumab) is a prescription medicine approved for use in combination with trastuzumab and chemotherapy for:

-• use prior to surgery (neoadjuvant treatment) in people with HER2-positive, locally advanced, inflammatory, or early stage breast cancer (tumor is greater than 2 cm in diameter or node-positive).
-PERJETA should be used as part of a complete treatment regimen for early breast cancer.
+• Use prior to surgery (neoadjuvant treatment) in adults with HER2-positive, locally advanced, inflammatory, or early stage breast cancer as part of a complete treatment regimen for early breast cancer

-• use after surgery (adjuvant treatment) in people with HER2-positive early breast cancer that has a high likelihood of coming back.
+• Use after surgery (adjuvant treatment) in adults with HER2-positive early breast cancer that has a high likelihood of coming back

-PERJETA® (pertuzumab) is a prescription medicine approved for use in combination with Herceptin® (trastuzumab) and docetaxel in people who have HER2-positive breast cancer that has spread to different parts of the body (metastatic) and who have not received anti-HER2 therapy or chemotherapy for metastatic breast cancer.
+PERJETA® (pertuzumab) is a prescription medicine approved for use in combination with trastuzumab and docetaxel in adults who have HER2-positive breast cancer that has spread to different parts of the body (metastatic) and who have not received prior anti-HER2 therapy or chemotherapy for metastatic breast cancer.

-What are the most serious side effects of PERJETA?
+What are the possible side effects of PERJETA?

-PERJETA may cause heart problems, including those without symptoms (such as reduced heart function) and those with symptoms (such as congestive heart failure).
+PERJETA can cause heart problems, including those without symptoms (such as reduced heart function) and those with symptoms (such as congestive heart failure)

-• Your doctor may run tests to monitor your heart function before and during treatment with PERJETA
+• Your doctor will run tests to monitor your heart function before and during treatment

-• Contact a health care professional immediately for any of the following: new onset or worsening shortness of breath, cough, swelling of the ankles/legs, swelling of the face, palpitations, weight gain of more than 5 pounds in 24 hours, dizziness or loss of consciousness
+• Contact a health care professional immediately if you experience any of the following: new onset or worsening shortness of breath, cough, swelling of the ankles/legs, swelling of the face, palpitations, weight gain of more than 5 pounds in 24 hours, dizziness or loss of consciousness

-Receiving PERJETA during pregnancy can result in the death of an unborn baby and birth defects.
+Receiving PERJETA during pregnancy can cause the death of an unborn baby and birth defects

 • Birth control should be used while receiving PERJETA and for 7 months after your last dose of PERJETA.
 If you are a mother who is breastfeeding, you should talk with your doctor about either stopping breastfeeding or stopping PERJETA